sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 3.1.1 Event Producers
 Application that need to raise an event, need to use event notifiy API ( LOG_EVENT ).
-This API is part of libeventnotify library that applications need to link.
+This API is part of *libeventnotify* library that applications need to link.

-For events, applications need to provide event-id (name of the event), source, dynamic message, and event state set to NOTIFY.
+For one-shot events, applications need to provide event-id (name of the event), source, dynamic message, and event state set to NOTIFY.
-For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event state (RAISE_ALARM / CLEAR_ALARM).
+For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event state (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM).

 The eventd maintains a static map of event-ids.
-Developers of events need to declare event-id of new events and other characteristics - severity and static message - that gets appended with dynamic message.
+Developers of events need to declare event-id of new events and other characteristics - severity and static message that gets appended with dynamic message.
 The static map is located at eventd/lib/src/eventstaticmap.h

 ```
 std::unordered_map<std::string, EventInfo_t> static_event_map = {
-    {"PORT_MTU_UPDATE",           {EventSeverity::INFORMATIONAL, true, "Port MTU is updated. "}},
+    {"PORT_MTU_UPDATE",           {"informational", "true", "Port MTU is updated. "}},
-    {"TEMPERATURE_EXCEEDED",      {EventSeverity::CRITICAL,      true, "Temperature threshold is 75 degrees. "}},
+    {"TEMPERATURE_EXCEEDED",      {"critical",      "true", "Temperature threshold is 75 degrees. "}},
-    {"PORT_LEARNING_MODE_UPDATE", {EventSeverity::INFORMATIONAL, true, "Learning mode updated. "}}
+    {"PORT_LEARNING_MODE_UPDATE", {"informational", "true", "Learning mode updated. "}},
+    {"TAM_SWITCH_ID_CHANGE",      {"informational", "true", "Switch-id has been changed."}}
 }
 ```